adambard/learnxinyminutes-docs/julia.html.markdown

 # No need to declare variables before assigning to them.
 some_var = 5 #=> 5
 some_var #=> 5

 # Accessing a previously unassigned variable is an error
+try
   some_other_var #=> ERROR: some_other_var not defined

-# Variable Names:
+catch e
+    println(e)
+end

-SomeOtherVar123! = 6 #=> 6 # You can use uppercase letters, digits, and exclamation points as well after the initial alphabetic character.
+# Variable name start with a letter.
+You can use uppercase letters, digits,
+# and exclamation points as well after the initial alphabetic character.
+SomeOtherVar123! = 6 #=> 6

-☃ = 8 #=> 8 # You can also use unicode characters
+# You can also use unicode characters
+☃ = 8 #=> 8

 # A note on naming conventions in Julia:
+#
-# * Names of variables are in lower case, with word separation indicated by underscores ('\_').
+# * Names of variables are in lower case, with word separation indicated by
+#   underscores ('\_').
+#
-# * Names of Types begin with a capital letter and word separation is shown with CamelCase instead of underscores.
+# * Names of Types begin with a capital letter and word separation is shown
+#   with CamelCase instead of underscores.
+#
 # * Names of functions and macros are in lower case, without underscores.
+#
 # * Functions that modify their inputs have names that end in !.
+These
-These functions are sometimes called mutating functions or in-place functions.
+#   functions are sometimes called mutating functions or in-place functions.

 # Arrays store a sequence of values indexed by integers 1 through n:
 a = Int64[] #=> 0-element Int64 Array

 # 1-dimensional array literals can be written with comma-separated values.
 b = [4, 5, 6] #=> 3-element Int64 Array: [4, 5, 6]
 b[1] #=> 4
 b[end] #=> 6

 # 2-dimentional arrays use space-separated values and semicolon-separated rows.
 matrix = [1 2; 3 4] #=> 2x2 Int64 Array: [1 2; 3 4]